BioHPC/GIST-AI-HPC-2024/README.md

    - Ensure your NVIDIA drivers are up-to-date.
 You can download the latest drivers from the [NVIDIA website](https://www.nvidia.com/Download/index.aspx).

 2. **Check CUDA and cuDNN:**
-   - Make sure CUDA and cuDNN are properly installed and are compatible with each other.
+   - Make sure CUDAToolkit (11.8 preferred) and cuDNN (8.7) are properly installed and are compatible with each other.
    - You can download CUDA [here](https://developer.nvidia.com/cuda-downloads).
    - You can download cuDNN [here](https://developer.nvidia.com/cudnn).
    - Add the paths to CUDA and cuDNN to your system variables.